Uncertainty-aware Generative Recommendation

-The field of recommender systems is undergoing a fundamental paradigm shift from discriminative ranking to generative modeling~\cite{hou2025generative,li2025survey,wang2025generative}.
-Diverging from traditional discriminative approaches that rely on multi-stage ``retrieval-then-ranking'' pipelines to estimate user-item relevance scores~\cite{he2017neural,caser}, Generative Recommendation unifies the task as an end-to-end conditional sequence generation problem~\cite{tiger,rere}.
-Under this paradigm, items are no longer treated as atomic indices but are serialized into sequences of discrete tokens, typically represented as Semantic IDs (SIDs)~\cite{lcrec,tiger,letter} or textual identifiers~\cite{geng2022recommendation,bigrec,sprec}.
-Consequently, the underlying logic of recommendation is fundamentally transformed into an autoregressive decoding process, where the model constructs target items by sequentially sampling from a predicted probability distribution over the vocabulary~\cite{tallrec,bao2024decoding,lin2025order}.
-To align the generative policy with user intent, preference optimization has been widely adopted in generative recommendation~\cite{liao2024rosepo,rlhf,dpo,cai2025mgfrec}.
+To align the generative policy with user intent, preference optimization has been widely adopted in generative recommendation~\cite{liao2024rosepo,rlhf,dpo,cai2025mgfrec,cai2025korder,zhang2025unpaired,chen2026blade}.
 However, existing objectives are typically predicated solely on outcome correctness~\cite{rere,minionerec}.
 This paradigm reduces the generation process to a binary right-or-wrong assessment, overlooking the variations in the model's internal confidence and sample learning difficulty~\cite{guo2017calibration,kadavath2022language}.
 We term this systemic oversight \textit{uncertainty blindness} (illustrated in Figure~\ref{fig:intro}), which manifests in three critical limitations: First, by imposing uniform penalties on all errors, the model fails to distinguish the severity of mistakes—specifically, differentiating between confident hallucinations characterized by high probability assignments to incorrect items, and tentative explorations stemming from a flat probability distribution.
 Second, treating all training instances equally ignores the disparity in learning difficulty, leading to premature convergence on trivial samples while under-fitting hard ones; Finally, the lack of explicit confidence expression prevents the model from quantifying decision risk, forcing it to rely solely on sampling strategies even in high-uncertainty scenarios.